kylecombes/InteractiveProgramming/README.md

 TO PLAY: run python3 IceCreamGame.py

-Link to Reflection document:
-	/home/allison/InteractiveProgramming/Link to ReflectionSummary(1).pdf
-	(also located in PDF on repo)
+Link to Reflection document (also located in PDF on repo):
+##/home/allison/InteractiveProgramming/Link to ReflectionSummary(1).pdf

 ## Initial Project Proposal